Bill-Davis-data/Configuration-Reports-Power-BI/README.md

 <summary>Log</summary>
 <br/>

-The source for the Log query is a range and not a table, so the headers get promoted and blank rows and unecessary columns are removed.
+The Log table is a list of recent transaction data copied over manually each morning from Data Entry.
+This data is then copied manually to the Archive Log at least once per fiscal year.

+Set correct data types, remove unnecessary columns, and remove blank rows.

 Append Data Entry and Archive Log queries.